tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson20.md

 -- shows the column names and types for the employees table
 ```

-Then we look over the documentation for group by
+Then we look over the documentation for
+* JOIN